mitchgibson/compound/src/composables/compound/index.md

 ## Calculated Properties

 - `finalValue`: The final value of the investment.
+- `finalValueUSD`: The final value of the investment formatted as a USD currency string.
 - `yearlyValueTable`: A table of the investment's value for each year.

 ## Example